ynagatomo/PilotAGlider/README.md

 1. Add hand gestures to control the glider instead of a Game Controller.
 1. Add IBL using the HDRI/360 images.

-* You may want to add the roll, but be careful as this may cause motion sickness.
+* You may want to add the roll movement, but be careful as this may cause motion sickness.

 <!--
 Example 1: Flying Space Shuttle